marqdouj/HtmlComponents/README.md

 where binding requires a string.
 Designed for use with Blazor @bind-Value.

 ## Release Notes
+**8.2.1**
+-  `IUIModelValue.IsNullableValueType` property was added.
+Indicates if the underlying Property Type is a nullable value type.

 **8.2.0**
 -  Removed all references to the `Microsoft.TypeScript.MSBuild` package.
    - This package is no longer being used and was causing build issues when a RCL project also referenced this package.